Blue Peter pets: Willow

-WillowWillow, a Siamese × Balinese, first appeared on Blue Peter in September 1986 as a replacement to Jack, who had died a few months earlier.
+a Siamese × Balinese, first appeared on Blue Peter in September 1986 as a replacement to Jack, who had died a few months earlier.
 Viewers were asked to send in their suggestions for a name, and the name Willow was chosen, probably because of the kitten's oriental looks.
 Rather than follow Willow's progress as a mother, it was decided that she should be the first pet to be spayed.
 This decision was taken because of the vast numbers of unwanted pets destroyed by the RSPCA every year.
 Willow retired from the programme in 1991 to live in Sussex.